 Validated measurement tools for assessing gambling-related harms and recovery

-The Gambling Harms Scale Initiative is a major UK-based research programme that’s transforming how we understand and respond to gambling-related harm.
-Working directly with people affected by gambling, we have developed a suite of comprehensive, person-centered tools for measuring the full range of gambling harms and recovery.
+The Gambling Harms Scale Initiative is a suite of comprehensive, person-centered tools for measuring the full range of gambling harms and recovery.

-The Gambling Harms Severity Index (GHSI): Encapsulates all the core domains of gambling harm, including financial harms, mental and physical health harms, and relationship harms.
+The Gambling Harms Severity Index (GHSI): Encapsulates all the core components of gambling harm, including financial harms, mental and physical wellbeing harms, and relationship harms.

 The GHSI for Affected Others (GHSI-AO): Mirroring the GSHI, the GHSI-AO is an instrument designed to specifically capture the harms experienced by people affected by someone else’s gambling.

-By capturing these experiences in people’s own words and prioritising what matters most to them, the GHSI tools offer a clearer, fairer, and more accurate picture of harm.
+Co-developed with lived-experience input, the GHSI prioritises what matters most, thereby offering a clearer and more accurate picture of harm.
 This helps ensure more useful information for providers of gambling support services, more robust information for researchers, and a clearer picture for data policymakers.

 The GHSI scales are underpinned by a Holistic Framework of Gambling Harms & Recovery, which was iteratively developed through robust interrogation of academic literature, alongside in-depth qualitative interviews with people who gamble and affected others.
 Read more about The Framework here.